Cancer needs a quick response time too

 The Galleri test detects a cancer signal for 50+ cancers, including those shown above.

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
 The Galleri test identifies DNA in the bloodstream shed by cancer cells and does not predict future genetic risk for cancer.
 Galleri is a screening test and does not diagnose cancer.
 Diagnostic testing is needed to confirm cancer.
-Galleri should be used in addition to healthcare provider recommended screening tests.
-Galleri is available by prescription only.
+The Galleri test should be used in addition to healthcare provider recommended screening tests.
+The Galleri test is available by prescription only.

-*Anus, bladder, colon/rectum, esophagus, head and neck, liver/bile duct, lung, lymphoma, ovary, pancreas, plasma cell neoplasm, and stomach
+*Anus, bladder, colon/rectum, esophagus, head and neck, liver/bile duct, lung, lymphoma, ovary, pancreas, plasma cell neoplasm, and stomach.

-How Galleri Works
+How the Galleri test works

 Using next-generation DNA sequencing, machine learning, and AI, the Galleri test can detect a cancer signal in the blood and predict the tissue or organ associated with the cancer signal.5

-“I looked at other options, but none have the supporting clinical evidence that GRAIL and Galleri did… What this test provided our firefighters and our department was priceless.”
+“I looked at other options, but none have the supporting clinical evidence that GRAIL and Galleri did. ...
+What this test provided our firefighters and our department was priceless.”

 The Galleri test is part of a comprehensive experience